 - Cambridge English: C1 Advanced

-- Note: Duolingo scores DO NOT meet the GTA eligibility requirement for non-native English speakers.
+- Duolingo scores DO NOT meet the GTA eligibility requirement for non-native English speakers.

 Some programs may require higher minimum scores for admission than those listed above.
 Please visit your program requirements or contact your academic program of interest for specific information.

 English Language Exemption

 Students are generally exempt from the English proficiency test requirement if they have any of the following:

 - Secondary/high school diploma from a school where the language of instruction is English.